What to Do in Montreal : December Festivals and Events 2022

 As the church composer and hired musician extraordinaire, enjoy works by Bach in a variety of venues performed by musicians who range from classical to avant-garde.
+There’s also an Off-Bach Festival!
 More info HERE.

 The Great Montreal Christmas Market